Compassionate Hospice Care at Home

 What kind of care and services does the hospice team provide?

-- Personal care assistance from a hospice aide.
+• Personal care assistance from hospice aides.

 How long can a patient receive hospice care?